Holic75/Baldurs-gate-dnd-3.5/README.md

 – 20% resistance to fire and acid.

 Disadvantages:
-– May not use Smite Evil ability.
+– May not use Aura of Faith ability.
 – May not use missile weapons.

 ### INQUISITOR